alcalcides/thenRecord/README.md

 Every new language demand lots of memory to its syntax and semantic rules, so I decided record every new sentence in a simple text file full of comments (but not spamy) in order to I be able to come back wherever and reopen, seek the forgotten command and "Ctrl+C; Ctrl+V".
 A new language programming, a new file.
 A new knowledge, a new line.
 Forever, even after my retirement.
 That will help me a lot.
 Not you?
-Sorry, but set others free.
+Sorry, but set others free, ok?